AstraZeneca PLC (NASDAQ:AZN) Stock Position Boosted by CIBC Private Wealth Group LLC

 Wall Street Analyst Weigh In

 A number of research firms recently commented on AZN.
 Berenberg Bank lifted their target price on AstraZeneca from GBX 118 ($1.42) to GBX 126 ($1.52) in a report on Wednesday, January 18th.
-JPMorgan Chase & Co. lifted their target price on AstraZeneca from £125 ($150.31) to £135 ($162.34) in a report on Tuesday, January 3rd.
+Deutsche Bank Aktiengesellschaft lifted their target price on AstraZeneca from £120 ($144.30) to £130 ($156.33) in a report on Thursday, December 15th.
 TheStreet raised AstraZeneca from a “c” rating to an “a” rating in a report on Monday, December 5th.
-UBS Group lifted their target price on AstraZeneca from £101 ($121.45) to £119 ($143.10) in a report on Tuesday, February 21st.
-Finally, BMO Capital Markets assumed coverage on AstraZeneca in a report on Thursday, January 5th.
-They issued an “outperform” rating for the company.
+JPMorgan Chase & Co. boosted their price target on AstraZeneca from £125 ($150.31) to £135 ($162.34) in a report on Tuesday, January 3rd.
+Finally, UBS Group boosted their price target on AstraZeneca from £101 ($121.45) to £119 ($143.10) in a report on Tuesday, February 21st.
 One analyst has rated the stock with a sell rating, four have given a hold rating and four have issued a buy rating to the stock.
 According to data from MarketBeat.com, the company presently has an average rating of “Hold” and an average target price of $10,825.11.

 AstraZeneca Company Profile